-Skills Panorama brings first insights on jobs and skills requested in online job vacancies.
-Based on an ongoing Cedefop project, these first insights cover 7 European countries (Czechia, Germany, Spain, France, Italy, Ireland and the United Kingdom).
-The analysis provide provides information on most required occupations and skills across European countries and regions based on established international classifications: ISCO-08 for occupations, NUTS-2 for regions and ESCO version 1 for skills.
+Skills Panorama brings insights on jobs and skills requested in online job vacancies.
+Based on an ongoing Cedefop project, these insights cover 18 European countries.
+More than 38 million of vacancies were collected and analysed, covering period of July 2018 till March 2019.
+The analysis provides information on most required occupations and skills across European countries and regions based on established international classifications: ISCO-08 for occupations, NUTS-2 for regions, ESCO for skills and NACE rev. 2 for sectors.

 European Skills Index

 The objective of a skills system is not only to continually develop the skills of the population, but also to activate and effectively match these skills to the needs of employers in the labour market.
 Cedefop's European Skills Index (ESI) is a composite indicator that measures the performance of a country’s skills system.
 ESI monitors member states performance over time and identifies areas calling for improvement.
 ESI can assist the implementation of the European Pillar of Social Rights.

 The European Skills Index is comprised of three pillars, each of which measures a different aspect of a country's skills formation and matching system; these pillars are used to organise and aggregate 15 individual indicators into a single summary measure.

 This theme provides evidence on the supply of skills in the EU.
 It offers data on qualification levels possesed by employed population.
 It also brings analysis on literacy, numeracy, and problem-solving skills of the active population, and identifies pupils’ performance in important subjects; such as reading, mathematics and science.